jmhutchison/QGIS-Training-Manual/animal_health/exercise2.rst

 |basic| |FA| Projecting the layers
 --------------------------------------------------------------------------------
-Think back to Chapter 7 where you learnt about projections and take a look at the layers on your map.
+Think back to Chapter 7 where you learnt about projections, and now take a look at the layers on your map.
 Is their CRS (Coordinate Reference System) a Geographic Coordinate Reference System (GCS) or a Projected Coordinate System (PCS)?
 How can you tell?